open-webui/open-webui/docs/SECURITY.md

 2. **In-Depth Understanding Required**: Reports must reflect a clear understanding of the codebase and provide specific details about the vulnerability, including the affected components and potential impacts.

 3. **Proof of Concept (PoC) is Mandatory**: Each submission must include a well-documented proof of concept (PoC) that demonstrates the vulnerability.
-If confidentiality is a concern, reporters are encouraged to create a private fork of the repository and share access with the maintainers to maintain privacy.
+If confidentiality is a concern, reporters are encouraged to create a private fork of the repository and share access with the maintainers.
 Reports lacking valid evidence will be disregarded.

-4. **Proposed Solutions**: We expect submissions to include actionable suggestions for remediation.
-Reports without a proposed fix will not be accepted.
+4. **Required Patch Submission**: Along with the PoC, reporters must provide a patch or actionable steps to remediate the identified vulnerability.
+This helps us evaluate and implement fixes rapidly.

+5. **Streamlined Merging Process**: When vulnerability reports meet the above criteria, we can consider them for immediate merging, similar to regular pull requests.
+Well-structured and thorough submissions will expedite the process of enhancing our security.

 Submissions that do not meet these criteria will be closed, and repeat offenders may face a ban from future submissions.
-We aim to create a respectful and constructive reporting environment, and low-effort submissions hinder that goal.
+We aim to create a respectful and constructive reporting environment, where high-quality submissions foster better security for everyone.

 ## Product Security